Pyongyang Nalpharam: Release

 Pyongyang Nalpharam was released in August 2006, and received a reported 6 million admissions at the North Korean box office.
 It was one of only two North Korean films released in 2006—the other being The Schoolgirl's Diary—and both films were screened at that year's Pyongyang International Film Festival.

 Critical reception

 Derek Elley of Variety described Pyongyang Nalpharam as "a routine period actioner... with flashes of interest for Asiaphile auds", reminiscent of 1970s Hong Kong "chopsocky" films.
-He regarded the action choreography as being "adequate", and considered only a single sequence during a "masked entertainment" to have any "real verve".
+He regarded the action choreography as "adequate", and considered only a single sequence during a "masked entertainment" to have any "real verve".